skip to Main Content

 North:

-The next time you meet a Chinese person, ask them what they said about their grandpa on mother’s side, the answer may tell you whether they are a southerner or a northerner.
+The next time you meet a Chinese person, ask them how they refer to their grandpa on their mother’s side.
+Their answer may reveal whether they are from the South or the North.

 South: